ZhgChg.Li

 "message": "Request had invalid authentication credentials.
 Expected OAuth 2 access token, login cookie or othe... (use muteHttpExceptions option to examine full response)

-This indicates that the bound GCP project has not been set up (refer to step 1) or that the GCP project has not enabled the desired Google APIs, or that the current account does not have permissions for that GCP / Google APIs or lacks permissions for that Firebase App.
+Indicates that the GCP project binding is not set (see step 1), or the GCP project has not enabled the Google APIs to be used, or the current account lacks permission for the GCP / Google APIs or the Firebase App.
 Please check the settings.

 If an error occurs: